 The following weekend, we arrived back in Oxford to collect Bear.
 We completed all the necessary paperwork, purchased a Blue Cross branded lead, collar and harness and made a small separate donation to thank the team for the great work they do.
 After some happy and emotional goodbyes, we walked Bear to the car, strapped him in safely and started the journey back home.
 Bear settled straight into our family life and we made sure we did as much as possible to rehabilitate him and get him back to full health.
 After just 1 week of long lead training in the park, his legs stopped seizing up.
 After 2 weeks, his recall was so good that he was walking off lead.
-We even got a couple of friendly check-in phone calls from the team at Blue Cross during the first few weeks, just to see how we were getting on.
+We even got a couple of friendly check-in phone calls from the team at Blue Cross during the first few weeks, just to see how he was getting on.

 From Bear, to Bear Cub